-Ms Banks Rocks Shimmery Cut-Out Jumpsuit For ‘You Don’t Know’ Music Video
+Ms Banks Rocks Shimmery Cut-Out Jumpsuit For 'You Don't Know' Music Video

 The "You Don't Know" music video, which can be watched on YouTube, has already been watched over half a million times in less than a month.

-As previously reported by The Inquisitr, Ms Banks also wore a white top that featured jewels and chains hanging off for other scenes.
-She wrapped herself up in a blue ombre fur coat with silk leopard print lining and sported long wavy pink and blue locks with a middle part.
+As previously reported by The Inquisitr, Ms Banks also wore a white top that had jewels and chains hanging off for other scenes.
+She wrapped herself up in a blue ombre fur coat with silk leopard-print lining and sported long wavy pink and blue locks with a middle part.